Ruckinge: Amenities and voluntary organisations

 The village no longer has a pub, The Blue Anchor is now an office building.
 There is a Methodist chapel.
 The Royal Military Canal runs to the immediate south of the neighbourhood of Ruckinge in the parish.

 The nearest shops and railway station are in nearby Hamstreet (in Orlestone).

 Ruckinge has the HQs and groups of Scout and Guide associations for the neighbouring parishes.

 St Mary Magdalene church

 The Anglican parish church of St Mary Magdalene is a grade I listed building.
-The church may have been mentioned in the Domesday Book but the present building dates from the 12th century.
+A church was mentioned in the Domesday Book of 1086, but the present building dates from the 12th century.
 It is thought probable that the church was built on top of an earlier Saxon building.
 The main building is 12th century with the upper part of the tower being rebuilt in the 13th century.
-The church has 14th and 15th century alterations.
+The church has 14th- and 15th-century alterations.
 The south doorway and the western door are in Norman style dating from the original 12th-century build.
 The north porch sheltered a reputed 14th-century door (described as "fine" by English Heritage).
 The southern choir stalls are medieval with poppy-head bench ends.